loopingz/webda.io/packages/webda/README.md

 ## Quickstart

-You should checkout our demo project
+You should checkout our demo project : [link](http://github.com/loopingz/webda-demo.git)

+Here is also the Youtube video to run it

 ### Create a project